Guy Carpenter (Neighbours)

 Guy Carpenter is a fictional character from the Australian soap opera Neighbours, played by Andrew Williams.
 The actor was initially hesitant about joining the show, as he had been about to secure a record contract.
-He made his first screen appearance on 10 September 1991.
+He made his first appearance during the episode broadcast on 10 September 1991.
 A few months later, Williams decided to leave Neighbours as he felt unfulfilled by the role.
 He also wanted more time to pursue his music career.
 Guy departed on 27 March 1992.
 Williams reprised his role for one episode as part of the show's 30th anniversary on 18 March 2015.

 Guy was portrayed as a handsome, sporty, ladies' man.
 Williams said there were aspects of Guy's personality he could relate to, especially their search for "Miss Right".
 Upon his introduction, Guy was estranged from his father, Lou (Tom Oliver).
 When Lou returned to Erinsborough, he and Guy made their peace with each other.
 During his time in the show, Guy took steroids, tried dating three women at once and had a brief romance with Gaby Willis (Rachel Blakely).
 Television critics branded the character a "heart throb" and "a charming rogue".

 Casting

 Guy was one of three "young and spunky" characters created as part of a large revamp of the show, which had seen a large decline in ratings and eight other characters written out.
 Also joining the cast was Rachel Blakely and Scott Michaelson as siblings Gaby Willis and Brad Willis.
 Producers hoped the new characters would attract younger viewers to the soap.
 Musician and former model Andrew Williams won the role of Guy.
 He decided to join the cast of Neighbours after failing to secure a record contract.
 He almost rejected the role, explaining: "I was still in music mode and I thought Kylie, Jason, Craig... not me, no way".

-A few months after joining Neighbours, Williams decided to leave.
-He said the show was not what he was after and wanted to continue pursuing a career in music, which he found he did not have time to do during his time on Neighbours.
-He added, "I guess I felt a little bit unfulfilled for that."
-In March 1996, Inside Soaps Jason Herbison reported that Channel 10 were keen on keeping actor Vince Poletto on the network, and were considering casting him as Guy, as Williams was unlikely to return to the serial.
+In December 1991, producer Don Battye thought the new cast additions, including Williams had been "enormously successful" for the show, and that he and Lorraine Bayly had strengthened the cast.